In a little break from my blog mini series on the Bringing You Best of the South West, I’m sharing with you why ?????? 28?? ??? is super important..

 How else can I help?

-This year DKMS are bringing back their popular Wear It Red theme.
-Whether you decide to don a red jumper, put on red shoes or apply red lipstick, it’s totally fine by us.
-The redder the better!
+This year DKMS have launched the #makeitred theme.
+If you decide to make a red cake, turn your social media red, don a red jumper, put on red shoes or apply red lipstick.
+It’s totally fine by us. whatever you choose, let’s make it red!

-The pandemic means blood cancer patients need our help more than ever, and we are in urgent need of new potential lifesavers to sign up, so why not consider sharing a selfie wearing something red using the hashtag #WearItRed.
+Blood Cancer Patients needs our help more than ever after the pandemic.
+We are in urgent need of new potential lifesavers to sign up, so why not consider sharing a selfie wearing something red using the hashtag #MakeItRed.

 “4 out of 10 people looking for an unrelated matching donor worldwide are not able to find a match.
 But you can help us change this.”